Table of contents

 Tell your New Jersey podiatrist If you have or are being treated for a medical condition — such as diabetes, vascular conditions or Raynaud’s phenomenon.
 These conditions can cause a reduction or loss of feeling in your feet.
 Your podiatrist needs to know before performing any treatment to deal with an ingrown toenail.

 Unless you’re experiencing a severe deformity or infection, your treatment begins conservatively, moving to more invasive procedures if you don’t show any improvement.
-Depending on your level of discomfort and your overall medical health, Dr. Petkov may recommend:
+Depending on your level of discomfort and your overall medical health, to treat ingrown toenail Dr. Petkov may recommend:

 Before surgery, you must have any other issues treated.
 If you have toenail fungus, for example, you may need to undergo and recover from a laser treatment.
 Once you’re ready for outpatient toenail surgery, you still have some options, including: